gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 #### December 6th, 2019 (Day 262)

 Giorgia & I sent half a dozen emails back and forth.
-The tl;dr was that I not will to delay treatment any further while waiting for the DVA & Giorgia would find out what paperwork I would need to fill out if I did want to attempt to be reimbursed by the DVA.
+The tl;dr was that I was not willing to delay treatment any further while waiting for the DVA & Giorgia would find out what paperwork I would need to fill out if I did want to attempt to be reimbursed by the DVA.
 We setup a Skype chat to discuss in person.

 #### December 9th, 2019 (Day 265)